damil/Carp-Object/README.md

 - clan

-    The regexp for identifying packages that should be skipped in stack traces, like in [Carp::Clan](https://metacpan.org/pod/Carp%3A%3AClan).
+    A regexp for identifying packages that should be skipped in stack traces, like in [Carp::Clan](https://metacpan.org/pod/Carp%3A%3AClan).
-    This option internally computes a ["frame\_filter"](#frame_filter) and therefore is incompatible with the `frame_filter` option.
+    This option internally computes a `frame_filter` and therefore is incompatible with the `frame_filter` option.

 - display\_frame

     A reference to a subroutine for computing a textual representation of a stack frame.
-    The default is [\_default\_display\_frame](https://metacpan.org/pod/_default_display_frame), which is a light wrapper on top of ["as\_string" in Devel::StackTrace::Frame](https://metacpan.org/pod/Devel%3A%3AStackTrace%3A%3AFrame#as_string) with improved representation of method calls.
+    The default is [\_default\_display\_frame](https://metacpan.org/pod/_default_display_frame), which is a light wrapper on top of ["as\_string" in Devel::StackTrace::Frame](https://metacpan.org/pod/Devel%3A%3AStackTrace%3A%3AFrame#as_string), with improved representation of method calls.
-    The given subroutine will be called like in ["as\_string" in Devel::StackTrace::Frame](https://metacpan.org/pod/Devel%3A%3AStackTrace%3A%3AFrame#as_string), i.e. it receives three arguments :
+    The given subroutine will receive three arguments :

     1. a reference to a [Devel::StackTrace::Frame](https://metacpan.org/pod/Devel%3A%3AStackTrace%3A%3AFrame) instance
     2. a boolean flag telling if this is the first stack frame in the list (because